 The Company operates in one business segment, the exploration and development of oil and gas assets, in one geographical segment, Kurdistan.
 As a result, in accordance with IFRS 8 Operating Segments, the Company has presented its financial information collectively for one operating segment.
+Refer to Note 10 for disclosure of the Company's discontinued operations.

-5. Finance income
+5. Service fees